8666/arduino-mqtt-geiger-counter/README.md

 For J305β index is 0.00812037

 MQTT data can be processed with Node-Red.
-I calculate hourly average and check if there is some probelm with the measurments (no new data avaialble)
+I calculate hourly average and check if there is some probelm with the measurments (no new data available)

 ![Alt text](https://raw.githubusercontent.com/8666/arduino-mqtt-geiger-counter/master/node-red-flow.png "Flow")